jhforster/jhforster.github.io/_posts/2020-01-29-microdosing-museums.md

 ![](/assets/nature-1.png)
 ![](/assets/nature-2.png)

 There were also some interesting structures you could explore within.
-Some contained videos or interesting lighting fixtures.
+Some contained videos or lighting fixtures.
 Harder to photograph, however.

 All in all, it was great.
 Excited for many more *short* trips to the museum as a family.